 Notes

-- Make sure hens are completely dry before roasting.
+Make sure the hens are completely dry before seasoning and searing to achieve a crispy, golden-brown skin.

 - For my classic gravy recipe: